Useful facts about the Greek ferries: the ultimate guide

 Do ferries depart from Athens ports to the Greek islands?

-There are many ferries operating between the ports of Athens (Piraeus, Rafina, Lavrion) and the Greek Islands.
-Most ferries depart from the port of Piraeus with connections to Hydra, Spetses, the Argosaronic islands, Cyclades, Dodecanese, Northeastern Aegean islands, Crete, and Euboea.
-However, you can also take the ferry from Rafina or Lavrion, depending on your destination.
+Yes, many ferries operate between the ports of Athens (Piraeus, Rafina, Lavrion) and the Greek islands.
+Most ferries depart from Piraeus, with connections to the Saronic islands, Cyclades, Dodecanese, Northeastern Aegean islands, and Crete.
+However, depending on your destination, you can also take the ferry from Rafina or Lavrion

-Tip: if you’re planning to take the ferry from the port of Athens, you can read our suggestions for day trips from Athens to nearby islands.
+Tip: planning a trip from Athens?
+Check out our suggestions for day trips from Athens to nearby islands.

 Do Greek island ferries sell out quickly?

-Not all Greek ferries sell out fast but if you're planning to take your vehicle aboard, book a cabin or get an early booking offer, it’s better to book your ferry tickets in advance.
-Also, you should note that some Greek island ferries are seasonal with limited onboard seating
+Not all Greek ferries sell out quickly, but if you’re planning to bring a vehicle, book a cabin or take advantage of early booking deals, it’s best to book your ferry tickets in advance.
+Also, you should note that some Greek island ferries are seasonal and have limited seating availability.

 Is it cheaper to book Greek ferries in advance?

 Yes, it's usually cheaper to book Greek ferries in advance.
-By searching for ferry tickets to Greece a few months ahead, you can find early booking offers, choose among different companies and get the best price on a Greek ferry.
+It allows you to access early booking discounts, compare ferry companies and secure the best prices.

 Can you bring luggage on board Greek ferries?